Severe Weather Preparedness Week: Georgians urged to review emergency plans

 For more resources on how you can prepare for severe weather emergencies and other disasters, visit the GEMA/HS website here.

-Be sure to follow along with Storm Team 3 on Twitter and wsav.com/weather all week long.
+And follow Storm Team 3 on Twitter and wsav.com/weather for weather prep advice all week long.
+Visit here for a list of suggested safety kit supplies, ways to receive weather alerts and more.